8_The Scene Graph

 Otherwise, we apply the matrix as a global transformation.

-Then, each method after that uses apply_matrix
+Then, each transformation method uses apply_matrix

 Finally, add this code to the Object3D